 - Best Area in Koh Samui for Transport: Chaweng

-- Best Area in Koh Samui for First-Timers: Koh Tao Island
+- Best Area in Koh Samui for Relaxation: Koh Tao Island

 Although nowhere near as hectic as Phuket or Bali, the crowds, noise, and traffic around Samui can be overwhelming for those visiting for the first time, especially in major areas like Chaweng and Lamai.
 Far quieter and more relaxed is the tiny island of Koh Tao, 1.5 hours north of Samui by ferry.
 The path from the boat terminal to the main village of Sairee on Tao is packed with amenities and ideal for walking and cycling.
 This convenient and compact beach region allows first-time visitors a chance to relax, appreciate the beauty of the area, and enjoy an abundance of amenities without any hassles.